MichiganMortgageLoan

 Does the exemption apply to a rental or second home?

 No — only to your primary residence.
-Rentals, vacation homes, and vacant land don't qualify, which is why it's tied to where you actually live.
+Rentals, vacation homes, and vacant land don't qualify, which is why the exemption is tied specifically to the home where you actually live and file the affidavit.

 Related terms